unl-pal/argv-transformer/README.md

  * `suitablePrgms` - Directory of repositories containing only java files suitable for analysis (in original directory structure).

 ### transform
-Given a directory of suitable java files, this program attempts to transform each into a compilable benchmark.
+Given a directory of suitable Java files, this program attempts to transform each into a compilable benchmark.

 A directory of benchmarks is created, containing the programs that would successfully compile in their original directory structure.

 Input:
- * `suitablePrgms` - Directory of repositories containing only java files suitable for symbolic execution.
+ * `suitablePrgms` - Directory of repositories containing only Java files suitable for symbolic execution.

 Config Settings:
 - `debug` - run code with debugging logs and features on